Short Shirl: The name

-Shirl is not a common English word.
-The Oxford English Dictionary gives four meanings.
-Two of these, "shrill" and "rough", regarding hair are very old and seem to have fallen out of use in Elizabethan times.
+Shirl is not a common English word and the Oxford English Dictionary gives four meanings.
+Two meanings, "shrill" and "rough", regarding hair are very old and seem to have fallen out of use in Elizabethan times.
 Two usages remained extant at the beginning of the 20th century: "a trimming" (of hair, wool etc.) and a "slide on ice".
 Both are given as dialect, though the first was not always so.
 The second is a northern usage.
 Either might perhaps describe a torpedo attack; the Short family was from the north of England.